zenonine/navi/navi/README.md

   * Modularization
     * friendly to projects, which require splitting into multiple teams
     * each stack can be considered as an isolated module
-    * stacks should be reusable in other stacks
-    * developers can freely organize stacks in the way they want
   * Imperative navigation API is also supported.
 * Milestone 2 (Plan: before release 1.0)
   * Optimize to remove boilerplate code for common/general scenarios